 You will need one humane live trap per cat.
 Traps are available for loan from Northwest Spay & Neuter Center, the Humane Society for Tacoma and Pierce County and Next to Nature, or you may wish to purchase your own trap through Heart of the Earth Animal Equipment or your local Harbor Freight Tools store.
 Place approximately a tablespoon of food along the back of the trap.
 Place the trap at the site you intend to trap the cat, ideally its feeding area.
 Make sure the trap is on level ground.
 Set the trap, and leave the area quietly.
 The trap should be checked frequently.

 After the Cat is Trapped

 After the cat is safely trapped, cover the trap with a towel or sheet to help keep the cat calm.
-Bring the cat in the humane live trap to Northwest Spay & Neuter Center on our next surgery day (Monday-Thursday) at 8:30am.
-While an appointment is not required, we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.
+Bring the cat in the humane live trap to Northwest Spay & Neuter Center on our next surgery day (Tuesday-Saturday) at 8:30am.
+While an appointment is not required for trapped cats, we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.
 During transport, you may want to place a garbage bag underneath the trap to protect the surface of your vehicle.

 Northwest Spay & Neuter Center offers a special package for feral/free-roaming cats called “Project Catnip.”
-The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
+The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, distemper vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
 As of January 1st, 2015, the fee for “Project Catnip” is $10 per cat.
 Donations for these services are greatly appreciated.